Overview

 refresh_failed_async,refresh_failed_sync,reauth_window,token_expired - Note:

-error_classis present on refresh failure reasons (refresh_failed_async,refresh_failed_sync) but absent forreauth_windowandtoken_expired
+error_classis present on refresh failure reasons (refresh_failed_async,refresh_failed_sync) but absent forreauth_windowandtoken_expired;mirai_error_typeis only present for async refresh-failure clears

 Token revocation